 Understanding your licence/certificate conditions

-Please see the guidelines that officers follow in licensing enforcement.
+See the guidelines that officers follow to enforce licensing.

 Objecting to a licensing application